raor2/DBSFinal/README.md

 ### Creating Database and Loading Data

 *NOTE: The .csv files are not included in the final project submission (Submitty) due to file size.
-There will be a link in a file called CSV_FILES.txt to a Google Drive Folder with all necessary .csv files*
+There will be a link in a file called CSV_FILES.txt to a Google Drive Folder with all necessary .csv files.
+Additionally, these files can be found in this repository on GitHub https://github.com/raor2/DBSFinal*

 Creating and loading data is done in two steps